 - Allow students a few minutes to make a few notes alone and have some thinking time before they begin the discussion.
 Then arrange them into small groups to start to express their ideas.
 Finally bring the class together and chair a whole class discussion.
 As the class discusses the teacher listens and take notes as the students speak, picking out errors and writing down phrases that students are lacking to make their points concisely and accurately.

 - As a round up, if nobody brought it up in the class discussion, tell your class that whole body transplants (for monkeys) already happened in the 1970s:

-Robert J. White (born 1925) is an American surgeon, best known for his head transplants on monkeys.
+Robert J. White (1926–2010) was an American surgeon, best known for his head transplants on monkeys.

 In the 1970s, after a long series of experiments, White performed a transplant of one monkey head onto the body of another monkey, although it survived just a few days.
 These operations were continued and perfected to the point where the transplanted head could have survived indefinitely on its new body, though the animals were in fact euthanized.
 The problem with this operation is that since no one currently knows how to repair nerve damage which would arise when the spinal cord is severed during the head transplant process, the recipient would become paralyzed from the neck down.
 However, it is thought that stem cells might be able to repair the damage.